Transact-SQL Barcode Font Encoder Formula Tutorial

 Transact-SQL Barcode Font Formulas Tutorial Overview

 Note: Use of this SQL Font Formula, requires a Developer License or above.
-This font encoder is supplied with Purchase of Developer's License for the Code 128, Code 39, or Interleaved 2 of 5 Font Packages.
+This font encoder is supplied with the purchase of a Developer's License for the Code 128, Code 39, or Interleaved 2 of 5 Font Packages.

 Transact-SQL Barcode Font Formulas Tutorial

-1. Download and install the purchased IDAutomation Barcode Fonts.
-This example uses the Code 128 Font Package to generate Code 128 barcodes.
-The TSQL Font Formulas are located in the Licensed version of the separate Developer Tools Zip file included with purchase for Code 128, Code 39, and Interleaved 2 of 5.
+1. Download and install the IDAutomation Barcode Fonts.
+The example uses the Code 128 Font Package to generate Code 128 barcodes.
+Locate the TSQL Font Formulas in the Licensed version of the separate Developer Tools ZIP file included with the purchase for Code 128, Code 39, and Interleaved 2 of 5.

 2. Run MS SQL Server and connect to the database.